mattermost/docs/doc/installation/upgrade.md

 As part of the `3.0.0` release of this chart, we upgraded the bundled [PostgreSQL chart](https://github.com/helm/charts/tree/master/stable/postgresql) from 0.11.0 to 7.7.0.
 This is not a drop in replacement.
 Manual steps need to be performed to upgrade the database.

-NOTE: **Note:** If you are not using the bundled PostgreSQL chart (`postgresql.enabled` is false), you do not need to perform these steps.
+NOTE: **Note:** If you are not using the bundled PostgreSQL chart (`postgresql.install` is false), you do not need to perform these steps.

 ### Steps